-The decision of the Constitutional Tribunal caps six years of legal battle that began when Poland’s nationalist Law and Justice returned to power in 2015.
+The decision of the Constitutional Tribunal caps six years of legal battle that began when Poland’s nationalist Law and Justice party returned to power in 2015.

-Here’s a timeline of events and a look at what could happen next.
+Here is a timeline of events and a look at what could happen next.

 - December 2015: Parliament passed a number of reforms limiting the tribunal’s autonomy.
 It must hear cases in chronological order rather than at its discretion.
 A quorum of thirteen out of fifteen justices is introduced.
 Verdicts must be supported by two-thirds of justices instead of a simple majority.

 - January 2016: The EU launches its first-ever rule-of-law probe into Poland’s judicial reforms.

 - March 2016: The Constitutional Tribunal rejects the reforms passed by parliament in December.
 The government ignores the decision.

 - March 2016: Law and Justice merges the positions of justice minister and prosecutor-general, and nominates another pro-government justice to the Constitutional Tribunal.

 - June 2016: The European Commission calls Law and Justice’s judicial reforms anti-democratic.

 - December 2016: Constitutional Tribunal president Andrzej Rzepliński’s term expires.
 President Andrzej Duda nominates Julia Przyłębska as his successor.